Digald/Constructor-Hangman/README.md

 4. Once done you can either restart the game by selecting "yes" or end the game by selecting "no".

 ![last step](https://i.gyazo.com/06582da772057946ad2dcaa314268260.png)

+## To-Do / Issues
+1. Currently there is nothing stopping a user from entering the same letter twice.
+I had originally planned to push all entered letters into an array and validate the input but then it would not allow any input to go through.